-Term Description num_lic Number of licenses to reserve for this user or group. feature Feature or package this reservation applies to. keyword=value Feature name modifier to denote a group of licenses.
-See Specifying Features for details. type One of USER, HOST, DISPLAY, INTERNET, PROJECT, GROUP, or HOST_GROUP.
-See Specifying License Restrictions Using Type for details. name Name of an item of type type for which license usage is reserved.
+Term Description type One of USER, HOST, DISPLAY, INTERNET, PROJECT, GROUP, or HOST_GROUP.
+See Specifying License Restrictions Using Type for details. name Name of an item of type type for which license usage is reserved. group_name Name of group for which license usage is reserved.
+Group names are case sensitive.